kevinyi901/kevinyi901/README.md

 # About Me
 👋 About Me

 Hi, I’m Kevin Yi — a Principal Data Engineer with a background as a U.S. Army officer and civil engineer, now focused on data science, AI/ML, and large-scale data systems.
-I hold a Masters in Information and Data Science from UC Berkeley, where I’m worked on projects in predictive modeling, distributed computing, and AI applications at scale.
+I hold a Masters in Information and Data Science from UC Berkeley, where I worked on projects in predictive modeling, distributed computing, and AI applications at scale.

 I specialize in designing and automating real-time data pipelines, building machine learning models that drive actionable insights, and creating dashboards and monitoring systems that ensure reliability in mission-critical environments.
 My experience spans defense, engineering, and enterprise analytics, and I enjoy tackling problems where technology directly impacts operations and decision-making.